mendix/docs/howto40/create-and-build-a-document-template.md

 ---
 ## Description

 This section describes how to create and build a basic document template.
-(Using the example of a document with order details) The related reference guide article can be found [here](https://world.mendix.com/pages/releaseview.action?pageId=9208532).
+(Using the example of a document with order details)

 ## Instructions